moderndatacompany/dataos.info/docs/resources/policy/yaml_configuration_attributes.md

 **Data Type:** number<br>
 **Requirement:** optional<br>
 **Default Value:** none<br>
-**Possible Value:** any number within the range of 0 to 100, inclusive.
-0 being the highest priority and 100 being the lowest<br>
+**Possible Value:** any number within the range of 1 to 100, inclusive.
+1 being the highest priority and 100 being the lowest.<br>
 **Example Usage:**

 ```yaml